Coursera Skills Bootcamp:

 Other things you should know:

-Classes will be capped at 18 students so get your application in when you are eligible.
+Classes will be capped at 18 students, so get your application in when you are eligible.

-As mentioned before, coming to this class does not guaranty passing the psychomotor or skills portion of the psychomotor or skills portion of the National Registry of EMT exam that is offered on the last day.
+As mentioned before, coming to this class does not guarantee passing the psychomotor or skills portion of the psychomotor or skills portion of the National Registry of EMT exam that is offered on the last day.
 Studying and practicing both before the camp and during the camp is highly recommended.